matihost/monorepo/terraform/aws/aws-alb/README.md

 - targetgroup for ALB usage - it is being populated via autoscalling group automatically (aka changes to instances count is reflected in target group)

-- Application Load Balancer (ALB)  with single listener forwarding all trafic to above targetgroup
+- Application Load Balancer (ALB)  with single listener forwarding all traffic to above target group

 This setup use AWS resources eliglible to AWS Free Tier __only__.